brucefan1983/GPUMD/doc/installation.rst

 Configure the makefile of GPUMD.
 The DP code is included by macro definition ``USE_TENSORFLOW``.
 So add it to ``CFLAGS``:

 ``CFLAGS = -std=c++14 -O3 $(CUDA_ARCH) -DUSE_TENSORFLOW``

+Then link the DP C++ libraries.
+Add the following two lines to update the include and link paths and compile GPUMD: